Stage Door Productions

 Q: Are all campers guaranteed a speaking role?

-A: Unfortunately, no. We strictly follow how lines have been created in the script and do not add lines to the production, split up roles, or double cast characters over multiple scenes.
+A: No. We strictly follow how lines have been created in the script and do not add lines to the production, split up roles, or double cast characters over multiple scenes.
 We are focused on telling a story as the writers intended.
 This means that we focus on telling the best version of the show with lead characters, supporting roles, and ensembles.
 Every child in the camp has an important role in telling the story.
 We stress the importance of ensemble in the creative process.

 Q: Can my child audition separately if they are uncomfortable of auditioning in front of the whole camp?